bobby-palmer/tracer/README.md

 # tracer
-Join project to build a raytracer
+Joint project to build a raytracer